Return to Philosophy Web Homepage Title: Introduction to Logic

 The general principle in the first premise refers to instances of anyone who hurts another maliciously, whereas, in second (minor) premise refers to an atypical instance: a teacher who hurts a pupil without malice.
 This example clearly fits the schema for the fallacy of accident, not converse accident.

 2. Nevertheless, on occasion, the fallacies of accident and converse accident can be virtually indistinguishable.
 C.L.
-Hamlin, for example, notes the fallacy of accident and its usual converse are not distinguisable in the absence of argument indicators:
+Hamlin, for example, notes the fallacy of accident and its usual converse are not distinguishable in the absence of argument indicators:

 “[I]n view of the ease with which an argument may be cast into different forms, the distinction is a little artificial.”[52]